Instantons on the Blown-up Surface and the Affine Vertex Algebra: Perverse stable sheaves on blow-ups, the extended algebra and the Morita equivalence

 respectively.
 Moreover, if \cref{assumptionS} is satisfied, there exists a $\mc{E}(r)$ action on

-which is triplely graded by the first and second grading and the homological grading.
-The degree shift on the first and second gradings are the same as \cref{deg:shift} and the homological grading is preserved under the action. \end{proposition} \begin{proposition} Still assuming \cref{assumptionS}, let
+which is triply graded by the first and second gradings and the homological grading.
+The degree shifts in the first and second gradings are the same as in \cref{deg:shift}, and the homological grading is preserved under the action. \end{proposition} \begin{proposition} Still assuming \cref{assumptionS}, let

 Then there exists a $\mc{E}(r)$-action on